-Baseline What does the data show you about students' starting points?
+What does the data show you about students' starting points?
 Population Who are you going to include in this objective?
 Objective What will students learn?
-Rationale Why did you choose this objective?
+Why did you choose this objective?
 Strategies What methods will you use to accomplish this objective?
 Assessment How will you measure the outcome of the objective?
-Targeted Growth What is your goal for student achievement?
-15 out of 35 students scored below 25% on the assessment.
-3 students scored above 50% on the pre-test.
-Students struggle most with identifying processes by which organisms change over time and explaining how external and internal energy sources drive Earth processes.
-Most students (13 out of 25) student read below grade level.
-Many students (18 out of 25) can describe interactions 35 students in 9 th grade Earth Science course.
-Students will increase their ability to 1) identify and apply concepts that describe the features and processes of the Earth and its resources, 2) identify and apply concepts that explain the composition and structure of the universe and Earth's place in it, and 3) read and comprehend science/technical texts in the grades 9-10 text complexity band independently Students need to improve their identify processes by which organisms change and explain how energy sources drive Earth processes, which are Illinois Science standards (12.E.4a, 12.E.4b, 12.F.4a, 12,F.4b) and concepts struggled with on the pre-test.
-Additionally, students are reading below grade level and need be able to read grade level science texts proficiently.
-Higher order thinking questions, exit tickets at least 2 times per week, daily independent reading with science texts, regular progress reports sent home, small, medium, and large group work with heterogeneous and homogenous grouping based upon reading level, hands-on experiments.
+Targeted Growth What is your goal for student achievement? scored below 25% on the assessment.
+3 students scored 35 students in 9 th grade Earth Science course. identify and apply concepts that describe the features and processes of the Earth and its resources, 2) identify and apply concepts that explain the composition and structure of the universe and Earth's place in it, and 3) read and comprehend science/technical Higher order thinking questions, exit tickets at least 2 times per week, daily independent reading with science texts, regular progress reports sent home, small, medium, and large group work with heterogeneous and homogenous grouping based upon reading level, hands-on experiments.
 30 question teacher-created test (Type III); 25 multiple choice recall and content/skill questions; 3 short response questions based upon text (Strategic Thinking level), and 2 open response questions on 5-level rubric (Extended Thinking Level).
 75% of students who scored below 25% will improve by at least 40 percentage points.
 75% of students who scored between 25% and 40% will improve by at least 35 percentage points.
 75% of students who scored between 40% and 50% will improve by at least 30 percentage points.
-75% of students who scored above 50% will improve between solid earth, oceans, atmosphere, and organisms. and proficiently (CCSS.ELA- Literacy.RST.9-10.10). by at least 20 points.
+75% of students who scored above 50% will improve by at least 20 oceans, atmosphere, (CCSS.ELA- and organisms.
+Literacy.RST.9-10.10 ).